-Samuel has studied at the Loughborough and London campuses, graduating with a BSc in Information Technology Management For Business in 2012, and from London with a Masters in Entrepreneurship and Innovation Management in 2017.
+Samuel studied at both campuses, graduating with a BSc in Information Technology Management For Business in 2012, and a master's degree in Entrepreneurship and Innovation Management in 2017.

 Samuel is an Alumni Advisory Board member representing Loughborough University London and works for J.P.
 Morgan Asset Management as a Strategy & Business Transformation (Senior Associate).

 Why did you choose to study at Loughborough University and then to continue your studies as the London campus?

 When I first started looking for Universities at the age of 16 or 17, like most other teenagers, I really didn’t know much about the process.
 After looking through prospectuses, I decided to focus on Business & Computing courses which offered a sandwich year – i.e. a year on placement with a company, between years 2 and 3 of the course.
 Shortlisting 5 Universities, I visited them each one by one, with Loughborough being the last.
 As soon as I stepped onto campus at Loughborough, although it sounds cliché, I felt at home.
 I made the University my first choice and never looked back, starting a degree in Information Technology Management for Business in September 2008.

 My journey to Loughborough University London was quite different.
 I’d been working full-time for 3 years at J.P.
 Morgan, and feeling settled in my role, felt I could do more in the evenings and weekends to build my experience.
 I hadn’t heard about the London campus until I saw a Facebook advert, announcing the inaugural launch, including Scholarship opportunities.
 After researching, I decided to apply for the MSc in Entrepreneurship and Innovation Management, specifically through the Dean’s Scholarship Award.
 Fast forward, I found myself completing the course part-time over two years as part of the Scholarship cohort – a challenging yet very rewarding experience.